glbala87/ELLA_tool/docs/manual/visual.md

 ## Your tracks (user group)

-Your tracks are specific to your user group in *ella*.
+Your tracks are specific to your user group in ELLA.
 These typically include data from external sources and references.

 ## Analysis tracks